MichiganNLP/vlog_action_recognition/README.md

 * 0 for __visible__
 * 1 for __not visible__.

-The visibile actions were manually cleaned by removing extra words like: usually, now, always, I, you, etc.
+The visibile actions were manually cleaned by removing extra words like: usually, now, always, I, you, then etc.
 Example format in JSON:

 ```json